theAnuragMishra/mnnit-chess-club/README.md

 ## Development

-A high level design of the architecture (well not very well-drawn) can be found [here](https://mnnitchessclub.com/dev).
+A high level design of the architecture (well, not very well-drawn) can be found [here](https://mnnitchessclub.com/dev).

 ### Stack